milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 d. with your Client’s service provider solely to the extent necessary for such Client’s Purpose and when such Client expressly directs you to share the data with such service provider (you must retain proof of the Client’s express direction and provide it to us if we ask for it);

-5. We may require that your Clients agree to these Terms or other applicable terms or policies in order to access Facebook Products, Platform, or Platform Data through your App.
+5. We may require that your Clients agree to these Terms or other applicable terms or policies in order to access Meta Products, Platform, or Platform Data through your App.

-6. You will promptly terminate a Client’s use of our Facebook Products, Platform, or Platform Data through your App if we request it because we believe that the Client (a) has violated these Terms or other applicable terms or policies or (b) is negatively impacting Platform, other Facebook Products, Platform Data, or people who use Facebook Products.
+6. You will promptly terminate a Client’s use of our Meta Products, Platform, or Platform Data through your App if we request it because we believe that the Client (a) has violated these Terms or other applicable terms or policies or (b) is negatively impacting Platform, other Meta Products, Platform Data, or people who use Meta Products.
 6. Data Security

 a.
 Data Security Requirements